mikepfrank/dynamic/README.md

 ## 7. File Hierarchy

-Contents of the 'dynamic' repository are as follows:
+Contents of the '`dynamic/`' repository are as follows:

 ### 7.1.
 Artwork subdirectory (`artwork/`).